Ritikpk/DairyDelight-Website/README.md

 # DairyDelight-Website
-I am created new DairyDelight Website with help of HTML,CSS,JavaScript.This is very unique website for dairy products.
+I am created new Dairy  Website with help of HTML,CSS,JavaScript.This is very unique website for dairy products.